Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Yes.
 Income certificates and eligibility documents must be submitted at loan sanction.
 Missing deadlines can result in the loss of subsidy.

-What should I do if the subsidy is delayed or not credited to my loan account after the moratorium ends?
+What should I do if the subsidy is delayed or not credited to my loan account?

 Contact your branch's loan officer.
 If unresolved, escalate via SBI customer service or the RBI Ombudsman.
 Timely follow-up is essential.